thorepet/mwg-review/README.md

 ## Status
 The document is not finished.
-*Part 2: Game Theory* will not be included (Rubinstein's notes are available as PDF).
 *Part 5: Welfare Economics and Incentives* will be covered if I have spare time.

 ## If you are bored